A beginner ice climbing retreat in the Canadian Rockies

 Day 2 | Ice 101 - The Basics

-We’ll begin with the basics of ice climbing on one of the many fantastic crags around Canmore.
+We’ll begin with the basics of ice climbing at one of the many fantastic crags around Canmore.
 After focusing on the basics of good footwork and body positioning, we'll transition into the finer points of ice tools and how to swing them.

 While we will start on moderate terrain, you'll be surprised how quickly you can progress once you get comfortable with the techniques.